KevinWang676/ControlNet-with-GPT-4/README.md

 P.S.
 You may need to have a GPT-4 API key since GPT-3.5 would not work properly.
 If you would like to run `app.py` locally, you need to specify `torch==1.13.1` in [`requirements.txt`](https://github.com/KevinWang676/ControlNet-with-GPT-4/blob/main/requirements.txt).

-## Comparison between Stable Diffusion 2.1 and ControlNet with GPT-4
+## Comparison of Stable Diffusion 2.1, Dalle-3 DALL-E 3 and ControlNet with GPT-4

 *Prompt: a soccer ball to the right of a television and to the left of a cup, and they are all on a desk*